raspberrypilearning/parameters/en/step_1.md

   print(f'Hello {name}, your player ID is {player_id}') # The function uses the values

-name = 'Hayden'
+username = 'Hayden'
-player_id = 3215
+id = 3215

-menu(name, player_id) # 'Hayden' and '3215' are passed as arguments into the function
+menu(username, id) # 'Hayden' and '3215' are passed as arguments into the function
 --- /code ---